Choosing New Carpet

 more "resilient" Nylon is the most resilient carpet fiber available today.
-Polyester is the least resilient carpet fiber. face-weight is the weight of the fiber that is used to manufacture the carpet pile.
+Polyester is typically known to be the least resilient carpet face-weight is the weight of the fiber that is used to manufacture the carpet pile.
 Face weights range from 20 ounces to 120 ounces and most residential carpets sold today are between 30 to 60 ounces.
 Generally speaking, the higher the face-weight, the more durable the carpet will be.